Analytical solution of Brill waves: Abstract

 \section{Abstract}

-An exact analytical nontrivial solution of axially symmetric vacuum initial data for a self-gravitating system has been found.
-An alternative approach to the analysis of Brill waves at a moment of time symmetry is proposed.
+A class of analytical solutions of axially symmetric vacuum initial data for a self-gravitating system has been found.
 The active region of the constructed gravitational wave is a thin torus around which the solution is conformally flat.
-The solutions for the coefficients of the metric are given straightforward in terms of elementary functions and the elliptic integral.
 For higher values of gravitational wave amplitude the resulting hypersurface contains apparent horizons.